 The simplest way to do this is by putting together a kickass nutrition plan.
 For example, if you have a gym membership and a coach, ask them for their advice.
 They will help you devise a realistic program you’ll be able to follow, and then do your best.

-But, don’t punish yourself if you don’t always make it and enjoy a treat from the likes of Melbourne nangs.
 As long as you consume a right amount of protein, vegetables, nuts, and fruits, a minimal serving of bread or pasta won’t break your progress.